webplatform/docs/concepts/general_programming/How_does_a_computer_work/index.md

 Hexadecimal works much the same way, but we need to come up with more digits.
 Our decimal system only has ten digits, but a hexadecimal system, base 16, needs sixteen digits.
 As a result, we use the first six letters of the English alphabet to supplement, meaning that hexadecimal digits start at 0 and go to F. (Technically, case doesn't matter, so bd and BD are the same number.
 This article will use uppercase.)
 So you get to F<sub>16</sub> and the next number, 16<sub>10</sub>, is represented as 10<sub>16</sub> (1 &times; 16<sup>1</sup> + 0 &times; 16<sup>0</sup>).
 The next place is introduced when you get to 256<sub>10</sub>, which is written as 100<sub>16</sub> (1 &times; 16<sup>2</sup> + 0 &times; 16<sup>1</sup> + 0 &times; 16<sup>0</sup>).

 Do you remember how I said that octal and hexadecimal are used because they have these nice ratios to binary digits (one octal digit to three binary digits, one hexadecimal digit to four binary digits)?
 We can look at a couple of examples.
 Take a look at this table.
-{| style="white-space: nowrap; width: 1%" summary="Comparison of binary to octal and hexadecimal"
+{| summary="Comparison of binary to octal and hexadecimal"
 |+ Comparing binary to octal and hexadecimal
 !
 Binary
 !
 Octal